Military member with drone

 • Biotechnology: Biotech is a broad category, but as it relates to defense tech, AI-driven therapies and precision medicine are a focus.
 The DOD has indicated that biomanufacturing is a key focus area for the agency.

-Companies can appear in more than one category.
+Categories are not mutually exclusive; companies can appear in more than one category.

 The outlook for defense technologies

-The tumultuous geopolitical landscape seems unlikely to let up any time soon.
 The DOD’s continued emphasis on technology as a major factor for its mission is apparent with the creation of a multitude of initiatives, like the DIU, supported by significant (rising) budgets.
 The number of startups working on defense-orientated technologies is rising, backed by record venture investment.
 The DOD’s acknowledgement and efforts to support startups and help them bridge the Valley of Death will likely result in more successes, in turn fueling the interest in defense tech.

 We are committed to being the leading bank of the innovation economy—bringing together founders, investors, startups, and high- growth companies.
 Learn more about J.P.
 Morgan Innovation Economy Startup Banking solutions.
 Additionally, through JPMorganChase’s Military and Veterans Affairs programs and initiatives, we’re working to help military members, veterans and families thrive in their post-service lives.